RahulSoni2903/Transformation-Task-/README.md

 After this configuration, the data from all CSV files is loaded and appended successfully into the **SSMS server**.

 <img width="438" height="502" alt="Screenshot (908)" src="https://github.com/user-attachments/assets/d6740e5f-cf9c-436e-a59b-a2309077a6a6" />
-All 24 Records Are Store In DataBase Successfully  Table name is FinalDataverse
+All **24 records** are stored successfully in the database.
+The final table name is **`Final_Dataverse`**.

+---

 ## 🔎 Customer Name Standardization using Fuzzy Grouping

-Now, in the final table, some customer names are **not exactly the same** and contain **small differences**.
+In the final table, some customer names are **not exactly the same** and contain **small spelling or formatting differences**.
-To generate accurate and consistent customer names, **Fuzzy Grouping** is applied.
+To generate accurate and consistent customer names, **Fuzzy Grouping** is used.

-**Fuzzy Grouping** is a technique that matches similar names with each other based on textual similarity.
+**Fuzzy Grouping** is a technique that matches similar customer names with each other based on textual similarity.

 ---

 ### 🔹 Preparation for Fuzzy Grouping

-Before applying Fuzzy Grouping, only the required columns are extracted.
+Before applying Fuzzy Grouping, only the required columns are extracted from the final table.

-From the final database table, the following two columns are selected:
+From the **FinalDataverse** table, the following two columns are selected:

 * `OrderId`
 * `CustomerName`

 These two columns are stored in a separate table named **`final_name`**.

-This is done using an **Execute Process Task** in the workflow.
+This step is performed using an **Execute Process Task** in the workflow.

 ---